 Common App Essay Tips

-The personal essay is your chance to show a college who you are outside of the numbers.
-The admissions staff want to get to know the person behind the application, so be authentic in your writing and try to tell your story honestly.
+The whole purpose of the essay is for the admissions staff to get to know the person behind the application, so be authentic in your writing and try to tell your story honestly.

 Last, but not least, double and triple check your essay for spelling and grammar errors.
 Not all spell checks will catch mistakes!